-6.1 The Council Solicitor comments that there are no additional legal considerations arising from this report.
+6.1 The Solicitor to the Council comments that there are no legal considerations arising from the recommendations within the report.

-Approved by: Jacqueline Harris-Baker, Head of Social Care & Education Law on behalf of the Council Solicitor and Monitoring Officer.
+Approved by: Jacqueline Harris-Baker Director of Law and Monitoring Officer

 7. HUMAN RESOURCES IMPACT

 7.1 There are no immediate HR considerations that arise from the recommendations of this report for LBC staff or workers.